For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 When planning your meals for the week, think about what food is in season.

 Produce that's in season should have travelled fewer food miles.
-This means that buying seasonal food can help you to reduce your carbon footprint, and it will likely work out cheaper than something that's been shipped from the other side of the world.
+This means that buying seasonal food can help you reduce your carbon footprint, and it will likely work out cheaper than something that's been shipped from the other side of the world.

 And, as a general rule, avoid paying for any pre-packaged fruit and veg.
 The plastic coverings only add to the price and aren't as good for the environment.